keaganluttrell/mini-app-one/README.md

 ## About

-* This app uses an The Movie Database (TMDB) API allows users to search, watch trailers, and save their favorite films.
+* This app uses The Movie Database (TMDB) API allows users to search, watch trailers, and save their favorite films.
 * This app is a precursor to my Watchlist repo
 * https://github.com/keaganluttrell/watchlist